Longsword

 Context

 English sword dancing is not done with actual swords.
 The swords were probably occupational (work) tools, such as the ones used to fix fishing nets.
-Longswords tend to be longer than Rapper swords and are also rigid or inflexible, they do not bend.
-Several sword teams in the past had a Captain who was dressed differently from the dancers.
+Longswords tend to be longer than rapper swords and are rigid or inflexible – they do not bend.
+Several sword teams in the past had a ‘Captain’ who was dressed differently from the dancers.
 In some performances the Captain is “beheaded” by the other dancers.
-In England sword dancing dates back to the 1700s and most of these performances seem to have been linked to Plough Monday customs which were celebrated across England in January (see Molly).
+In England sword dancing dates back to the 1700s and most of these performances seem to have been linked to Plough Monday customs which were celebrated across England in January (see section 8).
 The dancers would accompany the plough boys that went through the village asking for money from householders.
 This was done when the weather was bad and there was no work to do on the farms.
-The Goathland Plough Stot team as their name suggests are still linked to this annual custom.
+The Goathland Plough Stot team, as their name suggests, are still linked to this annual custom.
 They have two teams who dress in either pink or blue tunics.
-The colours date back to the 1800s and the musicians who play for both teams wear half pink and half blue tunics.
-It is widely believed that the colours used to represent different political parties but now pink and blue are worn because they are traditional.
+These colours date back to the 1800s and the musicians who play for both teams wear half pink and half blue tunics.
+It is widely believed that the colours used to represent different political parties, but now pink and blue are worn because they are traditional.

 Ribbons and Rosettes